devansh-07/Wiki-Extractor/README.md

 ## How to use
 With all the requirements fulfilled, you just need to run the script:

-	python3 wiki_extractor.py
+	(sudo) python3 wiki_extractor.py

 and the GUI will open.

-Just enter the word you want to search for and hit Enter or click Search Button.
+Just enter the word you want to search for and hit Enter (or click Search button).
 After a few seconds, result will be in the Text box and some related words in the list.
 If you want to search for an item from the list, simply click on that item and the tool will search for it.
 To save the data, click on the `Text file` or `PDF file` button.